milic12/cortisol-demo/README.md

 ### The GitHub repo has the raw `dev_test_sales_page.html`, `dev_test_sales_page.css`, and `offer-selector.js`

 ### if you'd rather read the code directly than click through the live page.
-You can also download the code straight from GitHub — either `git clone https://github.com/milic12/cortisol-demo.git`, or from the repo page use **Code → Download ZIP** to get the files without cloning.
+You can also download the code straight from GitHub,

+### either `git clone https://github.com/milic12/cortisol-demo.git`, or from the repo page use **Code → Download ZIP** to get the files without cloning.

-## Page Review — Mistakes & Weird Stuff Found
+## Page Review Mistakes & Weird Stuff Found

 ### Compared against the untouched original file